tnmv/gec-prov-infra/README.md

-Please consult the variables.auto.tfvars and fill all these available variables in other to start executing this project.
+Please consult the variables.auto.tfvars file in the current directory and fill all these variables fied in other to start executing this project.

-Minimum requirements for instance:
+Minimum requirements for this project:
 VCPU: 2
 RAM: 2 Go
 OS: Ubuntu 20+